 - Gypo Pass (two vs. two opposition pass and rolls)

-- Goose (five vs. one or two vs. seven opposition pass)
+- Double Goose (two vs. seven opposition pass)

 - Calypso (two aircraft roll into Mirror formation, then roll into Calpyso formation, then both roll inverted, then both roll erect)